yoojinhw/jupyterbook_25/_build/html/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to your My Jupyter Book

-This is a small sample book to give you a feel for how book content is structured.
+This is a book made by yoojin Hwang.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.
+In this notebook, you can view all the lab sessions for data structures at a glance.
+Simple code and examples are included in each chapter."

-Check out the content pages bundled with this sample book to see more.
+Check out the content pages bundled with this book to see more.

 ```{tableofcontents}

 ```